jimbobbennett/smart-garden-ornaments/days/3-build-mesh.md

 A way to work around this is a mesh network.
 Mesh networks by having multiple devices connected to the mesh, known as nodes, and each one can forward on messages until they reach the Hub.

+> There are a number of professional mesh networking standard used every day, such as [Zigbee](https://zigbeealliance.org), which is used in home automation.
+These are a lot more complicated than the version here, and include things like security.

 For example, if you had 2 micro:bits numbered 1 and 2, with 1 too far from the Hub to send a message, but 2 is half way between 1 and the Hub, and close enough to both to send a receive messages.
 If 2 sends a message, the Hub can receive it.
 If 1 sends a message, the Hub can't receive it, but 2 can - so 2 receives the message and re-sends it to the Hub.
 That way the message jumps from 1 to 2 to the Hub.

 <!-- TODO - picture -->

 To build this in the micro:bits involves adding blocks to receive radio messages, the same as the Hub micro:bit does, but instead of sending them to the serial connection, re-send the exact same message